dustinpfister/blog_posts/_posts/electronjs-hello-world.md

 ## What to know first before getting started with election js

 It should go without saying but I will make sure to at least briefly mention this here in this section, but yes first and foremost you are going to want to have some experience with javaScript first.
-That is when it comes to [getting started with javaScript](/2018/11/27/js-getting-started/) it might be best to start out with client side javaScript, and or nodejs alone first before getting into nodejs.
+That is when it comes to [getting started with javaScript](/2018/11/27/js-getting-started/) it might be best to start out with client side javaScript, and or [nodejs alone](/2017/04/05/nodejs-helloworld/) first before getting into election.
+Having a string foundational understanding of client side and sever side javaScript first will help a whole lot when it comes to starting to move forward with election.

+Nodejs should also be installed, and also when installing nodejs it is a good idea to be mindful of what version of Nodejs you are installing while you are at it.
+Also on top of that it is also a good idea to me mindful of what version of election you are going with also.
+So it might be a good idea to look into how to go about having more than one node binary at the ready on you computer, and know how to go about switching between them.
+If you just want to go with one version then it would be best to go with whatever the latest LTS is.

 ## 1 - The main javaScript file